 The frequency response consistency of these headphones is very good.
 While you may need to adjust them slightly to achieve the same treble response, their bass is quite consistent, even if you wear glasses or have long hair.

 Great bass accuracy.
-Like most open-back headphones, they're lacking a fair amount of low-bass, reducing the amount of thump and rumble they create.
+Like most open-back headphones such as the Grado The Hemp Headphone, they're lacking a fair amount of low-bass, reducing the amount of thump and rumble they create.
 Other than that, the rest of the range follows our target curve almost perfectly.

 Excellent mid accuracy.
 They follow our target curve almost perfectly for the entire range, ensuring present and accurate mids and vocals.